charts showing mcp adoption statistics

 Snowflake MCP1,100

-How to Make MCP More Adopted in 2026
+How to Increase MCP Adoption in 2026

 Ultimately, remote MCP servers are the easiest type of server to deploy.

 However, an MCP deployment strategy within an org typically uses a mix of all three types of server deployments.
 In addition, for non-technical teams, even utilizing a remote MCP server might be too technical.
+(Not to mention that MCP doesn’t offer much in terms of observability, AND there are emerging MCP security threats).

 That’s where an MCP gateway (like MCP Manager) comes in.